-The cognitive behavioral therapy (CBT) movement sought to understand how cognitions were disordered or disrupted in mental disorders.
-Whereas humanistic therapies emphasized emotional processing, cognitive behavioral approaches emphasized thoughts and the manner in which a person thought about her life and experiences.
+Overall, the CBT movement sought to understand how cognitions were disordered or disrupted in mental disorders.
+Whereas humanistic therapies emphasized emotional processing, cognitive behavioral approaches emphasized thoughts.
+This includes the manner in which a person conceptualizes their life and experiences, including internal emotional experiences.
 The basic idea is that psychological disturbances often involve errors in thinking.
 One real value of many cognitive behavioral approaches is that they have been tested empirically and are presented in books and manuals that describe the steps involved in therapy.